I no longer offer Bridal Hair services but here are a few tips if you are looking to hire a bridal hairstylist in the near future.

 A nice to have or two might be skills in the following areas:

-- Arranging the Bridal Veil.
+- Bridal Veils.

 You get one chance to get your wedding day right – I hope my advice ensures that your hair does not let you down.